ChrisPritchard/GrislyGrotto/readme.md

-## Release 7.8
+## Release 8

-<b>Release Date:</b> 17th April, 2010
+<b>Release Date:</b> 20th February, 2011

-<b>Release Post:</b> <a href="http://grislygrotto.azurewebsites.net/p/and-presenting-78-notice-the-difference">...and presenting 7.8.
-Notice the difference?</a>
+<b>Release Post:</b> <a href="http://grislygrotto.azurewebsites.net/p/gg8-ascendant">GG8 Ascendant</a>

 <b>Frontend:</b> Site Handler, XSLT Transform with AJAX / JavaScript

 <b>Backend:</b> SQLite

-<b>Dev Tool:</b> Visual Studio 2008
+<b>Dev Tool:</b> Visual Studio 2010

-Changes over base 7 are better routing (using System.Routing, then new-ish and a lot more painful than semi-magical attribute routing now available at time of writing, v13.5 2016), and the replacement of the CKEditor with the NicEditor, which was much more lightweight (though again, nowhere near as lightweight as content-editable on raw divs).
+And update of the same basic architecture present in 7, but aligned with my development skill and style at the time.
+Which apparently means lots of class files and an orthodox development style, as seen in the screen shot in the announcement post.